loomio/loomio_help/content/user_manual/getting_started/joining_a_group/index.md

 ---
 title: Joining a group
 weight: 30
-description: You've just been invited to a Loomio group, here's what you need to know.
+description: You've just been invited to a Loomio group!
+Here's what you need to know.
 menu:
   main:
     parent: getting_started
 ---

-Someone has invited you to join a Loomio group!
 Here are the essential things you can do to get off to a good start.

 If you're not sure what Loomio is, check out ["What is Loomio?"](overview.md).